How to maintain a strong positive vibration in the presence of negative people:

 a.)
 Practice not engaging emotionally:

-practice being conscious like a logical robot not engaging emotionally with a negative situation by consciouslly seeing it in a detatched way Without judgement, listen, observing how the words feel in your body.
+Without judgement, listen, observing how the words feel in your body.
 If something doesn’t feel good, at that moment, you can aknowledge in your mind that your inner being doesn’t agree with it, and this can help you not get caught up with the words emotionally.
 Once you feel your body resisting to a statement, with consciousness you can observe the resistance, breathe it out and let it go.
 It’s a silent watching and recognising that the words don’t have to have an emotional impact on you if you realise they are not true.
 This is the Eckhart Tolle-esque approach of “being very conscious”, conscious enough to not let yourself get carried away by other people’s thought-forms.
 At best, this will help you not get sucked in but probably would keep you more or less neutral in vibration.

 Personally I prefer a more active approach that has more feel-good power to it – see option (b.).